 - 2 1/2 cups lukewarm water

-- 1 tablespoon instant yeast (or use activated dry yeast)
+- 1 tablespoon instant yeast (or use active dry yeast)

 - 1 tablespoon honey or other vegan honey substitute